 You can add a secondary Administration server to a existing MMS in the Delegation and Configuration client.
-To add a secondary server, you must have the appropriate powers, such as those included in the built-in Configure Servers and Domains role.

 NOTE: To successfully add a new secondary server, you must first install the Directory and Resource Administrator product on the Administration server computer.
 For more information, see Install the DRA Administration Server.